SathyasriS27/Environmental-Classification-based-on-Gaming-Patterns/README.md

 ## About the Dataset
 The dataset used contains a wide range of information, including socio-demographic details, responses to world events, environmental viewpoints, gaming habits, in-game activities, and player emotional experiences.
 This dataset is a significant resource for investigating the global convergence of virtual gaming, environmental awareness, and human actions.
+The dataset used in this project is got from Science data bank - https://www.scidb.cn/en/detail?dataSetId=cb5d36cce29f4e5695a586c9b85d04b6

 ## Methodology
 Our methodology is divided into three stages: